Combine your old pensions, and get a cash boost of up to £3,000. Get cashback when you transfer a pension to Moneyfarm before December 2nd.

 What is a bonus sacrifice?
 Bonus sacrifice is when you decide to pay a portion, or all, of your bonus into your pension plan in order to receive tax relief on the bonus sum.

-Yes, in the UK, as an employee, if you receive a cash bonus from your employer, you are normally obligated to pay income tax on the amount awarded, though it is possible to avoid paying taxes on this.
+Yes, in the UK, as an employee, if you receive a cash bonus from your employer, you are normally obliged to pay income tax on the amount awarded, though it is possible to avoid paying taxes on this.
+To find out more, please read on.

-If you’re eligible for a bonus, you’re probably wondering, how much tax will I pay on my bonus UK?
-Bonuses are taxed according to your income bracket, at the same rate as what you pay on your regular income earnings.
+If you’re eligible for a bonus, you’re probably wondering how much tax you will pay on your bonus in the UK.
+Bonuses are part of your income and as such they are taxed according to your income bracket, at the same rate as you pay on your regular income earnings.
+The same applies to NI payments.

 How do you calculate tax on a bonus?